Induction Hob Recipe: How to Pan-Fry Salmon (Crispy Skin Guide)

 • Salt and black pepper

-• Optional: lemon wedges, garlic, fresh herbs
+• Optional extras: lemon wedges, garlic, butter, or fresh herbs

 Best Pan for Induction Cooking